Family, Parent & Caregiver Resources

 "Our programs are free.
 Our space is massive and we have stringent guidelines in place to ensure the safety of our participants during these strange times.

 Specifically for Birth-3 we have a program called LMNOP.
 This addresses early communication and gross/fine motor skills in children with Down syndrome.
 Destination Discovery is an all ages class, based on themes, that incorporate fine/gross motor skills, language, and social interactions.
-Literacy will be offered to children with Down syndrome, ages 3 and up this September."
+Literacy will be offered to children with Down syndrome, ages 3 and up."